I’ve been a busy bee this summer: I was testing pencils and watercolours in the sunlight!

 ↓↓Never been exposed to sunlight ↓Sun but covered ↓Full sun exposure

-The first one is before going to sunlight, the second shows that the column that was covered shows great alteration in the pigment, and the column that was exposed to light simply disappeared!!!
+The first one is a chart that was never exposed to sunlight, the second one is my test chart – the column that was covered shows great alteration in the pigment, and the column that was exposed to light simply disappeared!!!

 I must confess some results did break my heart…:( Some brands that are accessible and that I really like to work with were a total disappointment concerning fading.
 Some colour just disappeared.